Early breast cancer usually doesn't cause pain. It may cause no breast cancer symptoms at all. Some breast cancers don't ever have symptoms.

 Causes of Breast Cancer

-Although we still do not know what causes cancer, there are new and powerful options available today to successfully detect and fight breast cancer.
-The most important factor is catching cancer early, when it is most treatable—or closely monitoring women who may be at increased risk.
+Although we still do not know what causes cancer, new and powerful options can successfully detect and fight breast cancer.
+The most important factor is catching cancer early, when it is most treatable — or closely monitoring women who may be at increased risk.
 Even more important is the chance to prevent cancer in some women who are known to have the highest risk for breast cancer.

-As a NCI-designated cancer center, UVA features comprehensive cancer detection and treatment options, as well as personal support for you and your family.
+As a NCI-designated comprehensive cancer center, UVA offers both advanced cancer detection and treatment options, as well as personal support for you and your family.